jgeraigery/SpotlightHelp/pages/ConnectSpotlightDiagnosticServer/spotlightds_alarm_licenseservice.md

 folder: ConnectSpotlightDS
 ---

-If the license has expired contact Dell for a new license.
+If the license has expired contact Quest for a new license.

-For all other license errors contact Dell support.
+For all other license errors contact Quest support.

 {% include links.html %}